-UDH is a benign finding that is associated with a slight increase in the subsequent risk of carcinoma (cancer) of the breast.
-However, since the risk is low, typically no further excision of the area of tissue containing UDH is needed.
+UDH is a benign finding that is associated with a slight increase in breast cancer risk.
+However, since the risk is low, nothing more needs to be done.

 4. What if my report says “radial scar” or “complex sclerosing lesion”?

-These findings are benign (non-cancerous).
-However, if they are found on needle biopsy, excision of the area may be recommended, because in some cases they may be associated with the presence of a worse abnormality in the breast.
+These findings are benign (noncancerous).
+However, if they are found on needle biopsy, excision of the area may be recommended, because in some cases there may be cancer nearby.
 If these findings are seen in an excision (lumpectomy), no further action is needed and there is no increased risk of cancer.

 5. What does it mean if my report says “papilloma”?

 A papilloma is a benign (non-cancerous) growth.
+That is very similar to the polyps that can be found in the GI tract.
 When papilloma is diagnosed on needle biopsy, if the lesion is small and the mammogram findings are consistent with a papilloma, no further excision may be suggested.
 However, in many cases, an excision may be recommended to exclude the presence of a worse abnormality in the breast.
 The management of a papilloma on needle biopsy is best discussed with your treating physician.
 If papilloma is found on an excision (lumpectomy), typically no further treatment is needed.

 6. What does it mean if my report says “flat epithelial atypia”?